MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## End a Fabric trial

 End a Fabric capacity trail by cancelling, letting it expire, or purchasing the full Fabric experience.
 Only capacity admins can cancel the trial, individual users don't have this ability.
 All licenses return to their original versions.
 You will no longer have the equivalent of a PPU license.
+If you want to retain your data ad continue to use Microsoft Fabric, [purchase a capacity](../enterprise/buy-subscription.md) and migrate your workspaces to that capacity.
 For more information, see [Cancelling, expiring, and closing](../enterprise/fabric-close-end-cancel.md).

 ### The trial expires